- Ofer Harel, Ph.D., Interim Dean

 The Center for Judaic Studies and Contemporary Jewish Life at the University of Connecticut in Storrs is housed in the Thomas J. Dodd Research Center.
 The threefold purpose of the Center is to foster academic study and research in Judaic Studies, offer undergraduate and graduate courses for academic concentration and enrichment as well as training for service in the community by providing a Judaic Studies component, and provide resources for continuing education in Judaic Studies and related areas of scholarly inquiry.

 Courses in Hebrew and Judaic Studies are listed under Hebrew and Judaic Studies (HEJS) as well as History (HIST) and Sociology (SOCI).
-Students may major in Judaic Studies through the College of Liberal Arts and Sciences Individualized Major.
+Students may major in Judaic Studies through the College of Liberal Arts and Sciences.
 The description of a minor in Judaic Studies is listed in the “Minors” section of this Catalog.

 For further information, contact the Center for Judaic Studies and Contemporary Jewish Life, Unit 1205, Dodd Center, (860) 486-2271.